Top Real Estate Agents in Catskill, New York

 History

-Catskill is the namesake of the famed Catskill Mountains, with the term 'Catskill' first appearing on 17th-century Dutch maps to describe the creek and the surrounding area.
+Catskill is the namesake of the famed Catskill Mountains, with the term 'Catskill' first appearing on 17th-century Dutch maps for the creek and the surrounding area.

-The town was a major hub for river trade and industry in the 19th century, home to ice harvesting, brickyards, and tanneries that shipped goods via the Hudson River.
+The town was a major hub for river trade and industry in the 19th century, with ice harvesting from the Hudson River and paper manufacturing driving its early economy.

-Catskill's historic 'Hop-O-Nose' district is named for a prominent rock formation that, according to local lore, resembles the face of a rabbit.
+Catskill's historic 'Hop-O-Nose' district is named for a prominent rock formation that Native American legends said resembled the face of a rabbit.

 Life in Catskill